Unity Software Inc (U) Stock Price and Analyst Predictions - News Heater

 Many brokerage firms have already submitted their reports for U stocks, with Piper Sandler repeating the rating for U by listing it as a “Neutral.”
 The predicted price for U in the upcoming period, according to Piper Sandler is $30 based on the research report published on October 23, 2023 of the current year 2023.

-During the last 5 trading sessions, U fell by -4.86%, which changed the moving average for the period of 200-days by -20.03% in comparison to the 20-day moving average, which settled at $28.01.
-In addition, Unity Software Inc saw -12.28% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, U rose by +8.22%, which changed the moving average for the period of 200-days by -4.36% in comparison to the 20-day moving average, which settled at $27.34.
+In addition, Unity Software Inc saw -3.32% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at U starting from Visoso Luis Felipe, who sale 3,186 shares at the price of $31.50 back on Oct 02.
-After this action, Visoso Luis Felipe now owns 710,075 shares of Unity Software Inc, valued at $100,359 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at U starting from Carpenter Carol W., who sale 2,000 shares at the price of $25.29 back on Nov 01.
+After this action, Carpenter Carol W. now owns 370,833 shares of Unity Software Inc, valued at $50,580 using the latest closing price.

 Stock Fundamentals for U